Kairi (gamer)

 Kairi Ygnacio Rayosdelsol (born September 21, 2005), known as Kairi (formerly Fullclip), is a Filipino professional esports player for the game Mobile Legends: Bang Bang.
 He is the current jungler for Indonesian team ONIC Esports.

 Hailing from Bataan, Kairi went pro in 2020 under Blacklist International as the team's rookie Jungler, playing alongside Edward Jay "Edward" Dapadap and veterans Mark "Eson" Gerardo and Dexter Louise "Dex Star" Alaba.
-Kairi became an initial keystone part of a trade involving the "VeeWise" Tandem which included Daneire James "Wise" Del Rosario and Johnmar "OhMyV33Nus" Villaluna.
+Kairi became an initial keystone part of a trade involving the "VeeWise" tandem which included Daneire James "Wise" Del Rosario and Johnmar "OhMyV33Nus" Villaluna.

 Following the trade, Kairi signed with ONIC Philippines but would later transition as a mid-laner for a season prior to his return to the Jungler role.
 Kairi stayed with ONIC Philippines for three seasons before transferring to its sister roster in Indonesia, ONIC Esports during the offseason of MPL Indonesia Season 10.
 Kairi and fellow ONIC Philippines member and Head Coach Denver "Yeb" Miranda were the first Filipino imports to another country.

-Kairi is recognized as one of the best Junglers within the MLBB community, owing to his distinctive playstyle and remarkable dexterity in executing critical maneuvers and pivotal gameplay moments.
-His tenure with ONIC Esports has been adorned with numerous successes, encompassing both domestic and international accolades.
-Notably a Mobile Legends: Bang Bang Southeast Asia Cup title in 2023.
-Furthermore, he played a key role in attaining ONIC Esports' four-peat championship titles in MPL Indonesia.
+Kairi is a professional Mobile Legends: Bang Bang plater who primarily plays as a jungler.
+He has competed with ONIC Esports, contributing to the team's domestic and international achievements.
+Notably, he was part of the roster that won the Mobile Legends: Bang Bang Southeast Asia Cup title in 2023.
+He also contributed to ONIC Esports securing four consecutive MPL Indonesia titles.

 Background

 Kairi Ygnacio Rayosdelsol was born on September 21, 2005 in Limay, Bataan.
 His father, Dags Rayosdelsol was an OFW (Overseas Filipino Worker) to support him and his family.
 In a Zoom interview with ANC, Dags described Kairi as a fast learner in MOBAS, specifically Dota 2.
 He also said how smart Kairi was, especially in Mathematics, often getting into math competitions at school.
-Kairi's father would often bond with him by playing some online games together especially MOBA type of games at their local internet cafe.
+Kairi's father would often bond with him by playing some online games together especially MOBA type of games at their local internet café.

+Kairi's signature heroes are assassin type such as Hayabusa, Ling, Fanny and Lancelot.
+His story was loosely adapted into the 2026 Indonesian feature film Nobody Loves Kay.
+He was portrayed by actor Bima Azriel.